Search results for

 The Bose SoundLink Micro is a great companion for small outdoor gatherings from grill to the table.

 This speaker gets plenty loud.
-Volume output rivals the larger SoundLink Color II but can’t quite match it.
-Still, users won’t away with blasting the volume from a modestly sized apartment complex.
-As a matter of fact, the most defining aspect of this speaker may very well be its volume.
+Its volume output rivals the larger SoundLink Color II but can’t quite match it.
+Still, users won’t get away with blasting the volume from a modestly sized apartment complex.
+In fact, the most defining aspect of this speaker may very well be its volume.
 Though it won’t be able to entertain a large party, the Micro can certainly handle intimate gatherings.

 Lows, mids, and highs